One Family’s First Home Exchange Experience

 Despite my desire to like the idea of home swapping, I was nervous about handing my home over to strangers while moving in to their home on the other side of the continent.
 But the Internet is a great tool for closing up distances.
 I found a home I was interested in, where there was mutual interest.
 And we began chatting by email and skype, which did a lot to put my mind at ease.

 The other homeowners were very helpful and readily answered specific questions about the house and neighborhood and more general questions about tackling this giant city with kids.
-I tried to the same about Barcelona and my home there.
+I tried to do the same about Barcelona and my home there.

 Make Yourself at Home